You cannot select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 Options:

---keyed Use the keyed mode
+--keyed Use the keyed mode, reading the 32-byte key from stdin

 --derive-key <CONTEXT> Use the key derivation mode, with the given context string